- The laptop overheating while gaming issue can be caused by dust accumulation in your device.

 - After making these changes, click Apply and OK to save changes.

-After changing these settings, the CPU utilization should be changed and your laptop won’t overheat during the gaming sessions.
+After changing these settings, the CPU utilization should be altered, and your laptop won’t overheat during the gaming sessions.

-According to users, sometimes laptop overheating can occur if you don’t have good airflow.
-Your laptop sucks the air from your room and it uses that air to cool other components.
+According to users, sometimes the ASUS laptop overheats while gaming issues can occur if you don’t have good airflow.
+Your laptop sucks the air from your room and uses that air to cool other components.
 However, issues with your laptop can occur if you’re blocking the airflow.

 This is a crude workaround, but it works according to users, so you might want to try it out.